 As well as rising temperatures and sea levels and melting of the Arctic ice, climate change is also evident in the increasingly frequent and severe extreme weather events, including floods, droughts, and wildfires.

 In the last few decades, Canada has seen an increase in disasters related to weather.
 The average number of weather-related disasters was 1.5 from 1983 to 2007.
 From 2008 to 2017, the number had increased to 3.5 weather-related disasters per year.
-One of the most significant disasters caused by weather in Canada are wildfires such as the fire in 2016 which burned over 500,000 hectares in the Fort McMurray region.
+One of the most significant disasters caused by weather in Canada is wildfires such as the fire in 2016 which burned over 500,000 hectares in the Fort McMurray region.

 The Cost of Climate Change in Canada

 As the climate changes, it will also have a financial impact on Canadians ranging from fixing damages to infrastructure to healthcare costs.

 Rising temperatures cause more frequent freeze-thaw cycles and floods and storms that can lead to the deterioration of bridges and roads.
 They can also lead to damage to buildings and water and sewer systems.
 The economic cost of climate change to the infrastructure in Canada could range between $21 billion and $43 billion per year by 2050.
 They could increase further, ranging between $40 billion and $93 billion per year by the 2080s.

 Climate change also affects productivity in Canada, particularly in the forestry and agricultural sectors.
 Changing weather patterns and rising temperatures affect the growth of forests and crop yields.
 By the 2050s, climate change could lead to a 20% reduction in crop yields in some parts of Canada.
 The risk to the forestry sector comes in the form of more frequent insect outbreaks and wildfires.